 As a special bonus for our readers, if you mention Tokyo Cheapo at sign-up, you can get 5% off any course or 10% off any course if you sign up with a friend (offer ends in August.)
 You can find out more about the Code Chrysalis remote experience here.
 You can also listen to an interview with co-founders Yan Fan and Kani Munidasa on the Tokyo Cheapo podcast.

 Cooking up a storm

 Seemingly overnight, people have discovered that all the implements and machines in their kitchens can be used to make actual food.
 And judging from social media, you people are making far more than you can eat!

-Although it’s not quite “live”, renowned chef and Japanese cuisine cookbook author Elizabeth Andoh of A Taste of Culture, has started the Tsudoi Project through a Facebook group.
+And although it’s not quite “live”, renowned chef and Japanese cuisine cookbook author Elizabeth Andoh of A Taste of Culture, has started the Tsudoi Project through a Facebook group.
 The group is for online get togethers and sharing cooking challenges based on “Japan’s best culinary practices”.

 Become the life of the (home) party

 Lauren Shannon of Arigato Japan is running cocktail-making experiences.
 Before the one-hour session, you get the various ingredients ready at home, then Lauren guides you through how to create two different seasonal Japan-themed cocktails.